What is cervical cancer?

 If you are sexually active:

-- How often do I need a Pap smear?
+- How often do I need a Pap test?

 - Should I be tested for any sexually transmitted infections?
 How often?

-If the results of your last Pap smear were normal:
+If the results of your last Pap test were normal:

-- When do I need another Pap smear?
+- When do I need another Pap test?

-If the results of your last Pap smear were abnormal:
+If the results of your last Pap test were abnormal:

-- Do I need a follow-up Pap smear or a colposcopy?
+- Do I need a follow-up Pap test or an HPV test?